Paige Spiranac Showcases Hourglass Shape & Voluptuous Cleavage In Skintight Jumpsuit

 "Incredibly attractive Paige gorgeous red jumpsuit very hot," a fourth follower added with several pink and red heart emoji.

-Last week, the blond took to Instagram to show off her killer body in a tight-fitting outfit that flashed a bit of her bare abs.
+Last week, the blond took to Instagram to show off her killer body in a tight-fitting outfit that teased her bare abs.
 She sported a gray crop top that featured long sleeves and a plunging neckline.
-She called attention to her chest by leaving the top buttons unbuttoned.
+She called attention to her chest by leaving the top buttons undone.
 She also wore a pair of yoga pants that accentuated her curvy hips and shapely thighs.